rookie-muzo/Roblox-Luau-GB/README.md

 - Audio Processing Unit (APU) emulation
 - DMA and interrupt handling

 Audio synthesis uses a wavetable approach with pre-generated assets for pulse waves, wave channel, and LFSR noise.
-The audio system includes hardware-accurate filtering and effects to match the original Game Boy's output characteristics.
+The audio system attempts to match the original Game Boy's output characteristics within Roblox's limitations.

 ## License

 See LICENSE.txt for details.
-This project is a fork of LuaGB by zeta0134.

 ## Credits
+- Based off: [Luau-GB](https://github.com/MaximumADHD/Roblox-Luau-GB) by MaximumADHD

-- Original emulator: [LuaGB](https://github.com/zeta0134/LuaGB) by zeta0134
+- Which is a fork of: [LuaGB](https://github.com/zeta0134/LuaGB) by zeta0134

-- Ported to Roblox with additional multiplayer features
+Special thanks to both!